abhisinghal/Geeklist_console/README.md

 ####Version 0.1 - 28th September
 * Authenticates user to use "Geeklist Console" Application using geekli.st Oauth 1.0.
 * Gets user details of authenticated user.
 * Gets status messages of the authenticated user.
+* Getls links & cards of the authenticate user.